magnussmed/unoeuro-deployment/README.md

 <br>
 Note: the 'production' parameter could be anything you prefer.
 It could also be called 'staging', 'live' etc.
 <br><br>
+Add the "deploy-setup.sh" file to your root directory.
+It will automatically add composer and update your libaries if needed
+<br><br>
 You will have to run since it's required for authentication:
 ```bash
 ssh-add PATH_TO_YOUR_IDENTITY_FILE